Minimax AUC Fairness: Efficient Algorithm with Provable Convergence: Efficient Optimization Algorithm with Convergence Guarantee

 \end{theorem} The exact statement and detailed proof are deferred to Appendix \ref{sec:proof-convergence}.
 The proof of Theorem \ref{thm:convergence} is non-trivial and consists of several intermediate lemmas.
 The main idea is to derive a telescoping upper bound on the error term

 by utilizing the concavity of $F(\theta_t, \cdot)$ and the Pythagorean inequality w.r.t.\ the Bergman divergence $D_\Phi$.
 It is worth noting that this result even holds for general nonconvex-concave problems over the simplex, which is of interest in its own right.
+We leave the study of the generalization error as future work.
 We end this section with several remarks on the implications of Theorem \ref{thm:convergence} and the comparison of Algorithm \ref{alg:rmw-fair-auc} with other minimax fairness algorithms.

 \begin{remark} Eq. \eqref{eq:moreau-envelope-convergence} characterizes the local gradient convergence of the output $\theta_\tau$ on the Moreau envelope $P_{1/2L}$.
 Such a convergence bound can be transferred to the objective at concern $P$ in \eqref{eq:primal-convergence} \citep{davis2019stochastic}.
 We call $P$ the primal objective as it has been taken out of the maximization on the dual variable $\lambda \in \Lambda$.
 In the ideal case, the group weights $\lambda$ only represent the maximum group risk.
 Therefore the convergence on the primal objective is exactly seeking the (local) minimum of the maximum group risk, defined as the original problem \eqref{eq:min-max-risk}.
 Furthermore, the primal objective also provides guidance on the stopping criterion in empirical evaluations, which is known to be vague for general minimax optimization.
 That is, to stop when the maximum group-level AUC risk is saturated. \end{remark}